Line size change approved for 80mph Combat

-The proposal offered by Gene Pape would align the Northwest 80mph Combat event with the newly revised rules for AMA Slow Combat, which requires .018" wires for all airplanes.
+The proposal offered by Gene Pape aligns the Northwest 80mph Combat event with the newly revised rules for AMA Slow Combat, which requires .018" wires for all airplanes.

 Here are the specifics of the change: